I love this time of year. When teams can come together and see who can throw the most upside down throws thru a PVC hoop. It’s Goaltimate Time, folks!

-4 East side teams in one division and 4 West side teams in the other division.
-You play only the teams in your own division in the regular season, and everyone plays in the tournament on Sunday, May 15th at a field location yet to be determined.
+East side teams in one division and West side teams in the other division, that’s old news.
+Spike is going to push his fellow Goaltiers to put together some SOUTH SIDE TEAMS this year!
+You play only the teams in your own division in the regular season, and everyone plays in the tournament on Sunday, April 28th at a field location on the South Side!

-1) East Side teams can only have players who live on the East Side of Los Angeles by April 24th.
-And West Side teams can only have players (get ready, this is gonna blow your mind) who live on the West Side of Los Angeles by April 24th.
-Click here for the official Goaltimate East/West dividing line.
+1) East Side teams can only have players who live on the East Side of Los Angeles by April 6th.
+And West Side teams can only have players (get ready, this is gonna blow your mind) who live on the West Side of Los Angeles by April 6th, Rinse and Repeat for the South Side!
+Click here for the official Goaltimate East/West/South dividing line.

 1A) There’s one caveat to rule 1.
-You can have one out-of-division player on your team.
+You can have two out-of-division players on your team.

 3) There must be at least one female on the field at all times.
 That’s the only female rule there is.